hypered/refli.be/pages/fr/blog/introducing.md

 # Introducing Refli

 Or maybe this should be a second blog post titled "The core of Refli" ?
+Or "Lex Iterata, the first layer of Refli" ?

 2024-01-12 ?